 When we talk about facility management, the role of the technical operations manager should always be highlighted.
-The technical operations manager leads the technical department and plans, coordinates and organises all technical processes.
+The technical operations manager leads the technical department and plans, coordinates and organises all technical processes, often leveraging facility management software to streamline operations.
 Therefore, the manager must ensure that all employees meet the technical requirements outlined for each project.

 Without proper technical operations management, it’s safe to say that the company will struggle to achieve its goals and deadlines.
 The technical operations manager has to anticipate the needs of the company according to the scalability of the business.
 So, essentially, it’s about balancing technical and managerial knowledge.